Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-06-readonly-under-the-hood.md

 ---
-title: Readonly under the hood
+title: Readonly type under the hood in TypeScript
 date: "2021-04-06"
 description: Given the object, we need to make properties on the first level readonly
 labels: